OML 113 Aje Field

 *Operator of the Field

-Panoro Energy ASA has a 6.502% interest in OML113 which is operated by Yinka Folawiyo Petroleum (YFP) and is located in the extreme western part of offshore Nigeria adjacent to the Benin border.
+Panoro Energy ASA has a 6.502% interest in OML 113 which is operated by Yinka Folawiyo Petroleum (YFP) and is located in the extreme western part of offshore Nigeria adjacent to the Benin border.
 The licence contains the Aje field as well as a number of exploration prospects.
 Aje Field was discovered in 1997, in water depths ranging from 100-1500m.
-Unlike the majority of Nigerian Fields which are Tertiary sandstones, Aje has multiple oil, gas and gas condensate reservoirs in the Turonian, Cenomanian and Albian sandstones, and as such has more affinity with the recent Jubilee and Tweneboa discoveries offshore Ghana.
+Unlike the majority of Nigerian Fields which are Tertiary sandstones, Aje has multiple oil, gas and gas condensate reservoirs in the Turonian, Cenomanian and Albian sandstones, and as such has more affinity with the Jubilee field offshore Ghana.
 Four wells have been drilled to date on the Aje Field.
-Aje-1 and -2 tested oil and gas condensate at high rates.
-Aje-4, drilled in early 2008, logged significant pay and confirmed the presence of four productive reservoirs and the field has full 3D seismic coverage.
+Aje-1 and Aje-2 tested oil and gas condensate at high rates.
+Aje-4, drilled in early 2008, logged significant pay and confirmed the presence of four productive reservoirs.

-In Q1 2014 the OML113 Partners acquired approximately 1000km2 of new 3D seismic data over the license.
-Processing for the newly acquired 3D seismic data is underway with preliminary time migrated products expected during Q3.
-Final Pre Stack Depth Migration data is expected to be available at the end of Q1 2015.
-The seismic processing is being co-ordinated by First Hydrocarbon Nigeria Ltd (a Joint Venture Partner on the OML 113 license and a subsidiary of Afren plc) through their parent company Afren in conjunction with their neighbouring OPL 310 data.
+Processing of about 1,000 km2 of newly acquired 3D seismic data is underway with depth migrated products expected during Q2 2015.
 It is expected that the new survey will provide a considerable improvement in data quality over the existing 3D data.
-It is envisaged that the data will enable better development planning for the second phase of development drilling on Aje and provide improved data to fully evaluate the exploration potential over the whole of the OML 113 license, including the exciting synrift exploration play that was significantly de-risked though the Ogo discovery made in OPL 310 last year.
+It is envisaged that the data will enable better development planning for the second and third phases of development drilling on Aje and provide improved data to fully evaluate the exploration potential over the whole of the OML 113 license, including the exciting synrift exploration play that was significantly de-risked though the Ogo discovery made in OPL 310 in 2013.

 |Water Depth||91 m|